 3) First Aid Certificate

-The first aid certificate, sometimes known as an emergency first aid at work qualification, is a Health and Safety Executive (HSE) recognised certification.
+The first aid certificate, sometimes known as an emergency first aid at work qualification, is a Health and Safety Executive (HSE) recognized certification.

 It teaches personal trainers how to perform basic first aid in case any of their clients should sustain an injury during training.